The transition to school

 Alongside the birth of a sibling, the transition to school is the first major event in many children’s lives.
 This period is, for most children, exciting and enjoyable but it also brings social, practical and academic demands that some find challenging.
 Longitudinal studies confirm the importance of individual differences in early school success, but explanations remain elusive.
 Challenges include the lack of consensus about how ‘school readiness’ should be defined, the dearth of simple measurement tools, and difficulties in making causal inferences about family influences on children’s development.
 Nonetheless, recent years have seen progress in research, leading to interventions that could narrow the achievement gap between children from affluent and disadvantaged families.

-As the end of summer is upon us, parents of four-year-old children will almost certainly begin to wonder about how their children’s lives will change once they start school.
+As the summer is nearly upon us, parents of four-year-old children will almost certainly begin to wonder about how their children’s lives will change once they start school.
 What can they do to prepare their offspring?
 Are they ‘ready’?

 ‘School readiness’ is a term that means different things to different people.
 For politicians and many parents, school readiness hinges on achieving foundation skills in literacy and numeracy (Barbarin et al., 2008).
 Teachers, however, are more likely to highlight the importance of children’s behaviour and socio-emotional development.
 For example, in a USA survey of more than 3500 kindergarten teachers, respondents reported adjustment problems in half or more of their class (Rimm-Kaufman et al., 2000).
 Confirming the validity of these teachers’ concerns, robust links have been reported between preschoolers’ control of attention and behaviour and key long-term outcomes, including academic achievement (e.g. McClelland et al., 2013).